TehShadow/I.S.A.A.C/README.md

 Command for:
   -time
-  -spotify with a full oath using a flash server (needs spotify app info) -youtube
+  -spotify with a full oath2 using flask server (needs spotify app info) -youtube
   -google
   -location